 Group Policy, amazingly, doesn’t apply to security groups.
 It applies only to the user or computer accounts in the Site, Domain, or OU.
 So, you’ll need to move the user’s account into the OU where the GPO is linked.
 Log back in as the user, and you’re in business.

 Within the Windows 2000 and Windows 2003 Server operating systems, you can only have one password policy for the entire domain.
 If you need separate password policies, you will have to create separate domains.
 However, this does change for Windows Server 2008 and 2012 domains.
-Jeremy covers this idea of “Fine Grained Password Policy” in his book (Chapter 8) and in his training class.
+Jeremy covers this idea of “Fine Grained Password Policy” in his book (Chapter 8 in the third edition, with the gear cover) and in his training class.

 Yes there is and its called WMI Filters.
 It’s like adding laser-sighting to the gun of Group Policy.
 You can create WMI filters within the GPMC and then apply them to your individual GPOs.
 They’re a little bit of work but they can really be worth it.
-Jeremy discusses the topic thoroughly in his book in Chapter 4 and in the training class.
+Jeremy discusses the topic thoroughly in his book in Chapter 4 (third edition, with the gear cover) and in the training class.

 No. The Read permission is necessary for you to read and work with the GPO.
 If you were to remove the Read permission from your account, you would no longer be able to access the settings of the GPO in any way.
 As long as you don’t have the “Apply Group Policy” permission the settings will not be enforced on your user account unless they are applied to the computer configuration which affects all users no matter who they are.

 You cannot link a GPO to a group.
 GPOs can only be linked to a site, domain or OU.
 You can filter a GPO within its linked container by changing the default permissions on the GPO by using security groups.
 In this case, simply delete the Authenticated Users default group from the permissions and select the designated group and give it the Read and Apply Group Policy permissions.